More Than 217,000 Nebraskans Have Already Voted

 About 473,000 mail-in ballots have been requested so far, and 46% of those have been submitted.
 Turnout is already at 17.35% of the 1.2 million registered voters in Nebraska.

-Sarpy County Election Commissioner Michelle Andahl says the deadline to return a completed ballot is when the polls close at 8pm on Tuesday, November 3 – and that deadline is absolutely firm.
+Sarpy County Election Commissioner Michelle Andahl says the deadline to return a completed ballot is when the polls close at 8 p.m.
+Central Time and 7 p.m.
+Mountain Time on Tuesday, November 3 – and that deadline is absolutely firm.

 "That’s a big thing on voter responsibility is making sure you get it in on time, make sure it’s in our office by 8 o’clock on Election Day," Andahl said.
 "Not post-marked for November 3, not, ‘I gave it to my neighbor and they said they’d bring it in on my behalf.’
 It has to be in our office or in a drop box."

-The ballot has to be signed, and the envelope also has to be signed – and not all counties notify voters of a problem with their ballot.
+The ballot needs to be placed in the appropriate envelope and the envelope has to be signed – and not all counties notify voters of a problem with their ballot.

 You can check whether your ballot has been rejected online at votercheck.necvr.ne.gov.